CSC207-UofT/course-project-team-scouts/phase2/progress_report.md

 ### Daniel

 Implemented new user functionality and `Database` superclass with Tobey, and implemented serialization of databases, players, teams, and users (PR [#38](https://github.com/CSC207-UofT/course-project-team-scouts/pull/38) and [#39](https://github.com/CSC207-UofT/course-project-team-scouts/pull/39)).
 These contributions were essential for **satisfying our specification** (*e.g.* logging in and saving state) and for **improving our testing** (no longer using static, global variables).
 Re-implemented `InputPlayerAttributes` according to updated specification from last phase.
 Refactored a lot of our code to support new features and simplify code.
 Contributed to user interface design decisions.
 Wrote and finalized much of the documentation (esp. the Accessibility Report).
-In the future, I would like to refactor the program and add more documentation so others can expand on our code if they desire.
+In the future, I would like to refactor the program and add more documentation so it's easier for others to expand on our code.

 ### Kaartik

 Refactored and added documentation to `Player` and its subclasses along with `Team`.
 Rewrote and added few tests, in accordance to the changes and additions in `processFile`.
 Helped Aditya enhance the functionality of the presenter classes.
 Introduced the Clean Arch Diagram.
 I Implemented and introduced the Factory Design Pattern in our project with `PlayerFactory`, `Player` and its subclasses.
 (PR [#6](https://github.com/CSC207-UofT/course-project-team-scouts/pull/6)) (PR [#40](https://github.com/CSC207-UofT/course-project-team-scouts/pull/40)).
 The following addition was a key feature of our project, as it helped instantiate appropriate objects (which are used in various parts of our project) without exposing the creation logic to client.
 In the future I would like to introduce a more enhanced GUI, and also possibly add a feature of calculating the potential chemistry of a scouted player in a team.

 ### Matthew